Polish passport: Languages

 The data page/information page is printed in Polish and English, whilst translation of this information into other official languages of the European Union can be found elsewhere in the document.
 The passport also contains two pages reserved for official notifications which are typically only recorded in Polish.

 Visa free travel

 Visa requirements for Polish citizens are administrative entry restrictions by the authorities of other states placed on citizens of Poland.
 Polish citizens enjoy freedom of movement in the European Economic Area and can travel around the EEA as of right.
-As of January 2022, Polish citizens had visa-free or visa on arrival access to 182 countries and territories, ranking the Polish passport 10th in the world terms of travel freedom according to the Henley Passport Index (tied with Lithuanian and Slovak passports).
+As of July 2023, Polish citizens had visa-free or visa on arrival access to 186 countries and territories, ranking the Polish passport 6th in the world terms of travel freedom according to the Henley Passport Index (tied with Hungary and Australian passports).
 Polish citizens can live and work in any country within the EU, EEA and Switzerland as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.